Excellent for home baristas!

 NanoFoamer is protected by multiple patents, ensuring our research and labor creating this project is protected.
 Accept no imitations.

-NanoFoamer is made from FDA & CE compliant food grade materials.
+NanoFoamer is BPA free and made from FDA & CE compliant food grade materials.

 Use fresh whole milk for the best results.
 Whole milk has a higher fat content that gives the milk it's a delicious creamy texture.
 Homogenized milk and skim milk also work, but each milk type yields slightly different results on the foam texture.

 55°C (130F) is optimum for creating silky smooth microfoam and enhancing the perceived sweetness of the milk.

 If you like your cappuccino extra hot, then consider going up to 70°C (160F), but never more than that as the proteins break down, and the milk can start tasting burned.